Frequently Asked Questions

 Please fill out the Retrieve License form and we will send you your license key immediately.

 Geekbench scores can be compared against others via the Geekbench Browser.
 On the benchmark result page, set a result as the baseline for comparison by pressing "Set Baseline" on the right-hand side of the page.
 Use the search bar to find a model that you would like to compare it to, then simply click on the device to view a side-by-side comparison of their scores.
 Pressing "Remove Baseline" on the right-hand side of the page will allow you to set a different baseline to make other comparisons.

 To get a better idea of how to interpret Geekbench scores, check out the other items in the Knowledge Base.

 Low scores can be caused by running Geekbench while other apps are open or while your device is in low-power mode.
 Low scores can also be caused by hardware issues, which Primate Labs does not diagnose.
-It is recommended that you consult a local service center or Apple Store if you suspect that hardware issues may be present.
+It is recommended that you consult a local service center or computer store if you suspect that hardware issues may be present.
 If the problem persists after accounting for these factors and you believe that it is software-related, please let us know and we will follow up as soon as possible.